daddel80/Valve-Steam-Auto-Shutdown/README.md

 1. Clone or download this repository to your local machine.
 2. Locate the `SteamAutoShutdown_Binary.zip` file in the repository folder.
 3. Extract the contents of the `SteamAutoShutdown_Binary.zip` file.
+The password is "steam".
 4. Run the `SteamAutoShutdown.exe` file from the extracted folder to start the application.

 ## Usage